Review: Summer 2020

 Within this overall framework particular attention is paid to the seasons of the year and also to the important festivals in the Christian calendar.

-We maintain close links with St Saviour’s church and a special highlight of our regular worship are the assemblies held there at the beginning and end of every term.
+We maintain close links with St Saviour’s church and a special highlight of our regular worship are the times of worship held there at the beginning and end of every term.
 We invite local clergy from all three surrounding parishes to come and lead worship on a regular basis.

-The RE Subject Leader prepares termly plans, liaises with colleagues and visitors, helps up-date the SIAMS Self-Evaluation form, and is available to offer advice and training where necessary and to provide appropriate resource materials.
+The Headteacher prepares termly plans, liaises with colleagues and visitors, helps up-date the SIAMS Self-Evaluation form, and is available to offer advice and training where necessary and to provide appropriate resource materials.